troypramsey/WalkabilityRaceIncome_InPortland_2012-2018/README.md

 - While all zip codes but one showed increases in population, zip code areas with higher walk scores show a slight tendency to grow slower.

-- Higher walk scores show a moderate negative correlation with population changes in the Portland African American community.
+- Higher walk scores show a moderate negative correlation with population changes in the Portland Black community.

 - Neighborhoods with higher walk scores are more likely to show a loss of Black residents as a share of all residents over the 2012-2018 period.